denniswon/super-audit/LIGHTHOUSE-DELIVERY-FINAL.md

 ## Summary

-The Lighthouse integration for SuperAudit is **100% complete** with proper Hardhat tasks and zero-setup experience!
+The Lighthouse integration for MrklTree is **100% complete** with proper Hardhat tasks and zero-setup experience!

 ## 🎯 What Was Delivered